Greedy recursion parameter selection for one-way spatial integration of hyperbolic equations: OWNS equations

-\begin{remark} Proposition~\ref{prop:errOWNSP} shows that the error $\|P_{N_\beta}-P\|$ scales with $\|F_{++}\|\|F_{--}\|$ for sufficiently small $\|F_{++}\|\|F_{--}\|$, while proposition~\ref{prop:greedy-p} shows it is always possible to achieve zero error for any individual upstream- or downstream-going mode. \end{remark}
+\begin{remark} Proposition~\ref{prop:errOWNSP} shows that the error $\|P_{N_\beta}-P\|$ scales with $\|F_{++}\|\|F_{--}\|$ for small $\|F_{++}\|\|F_{--}\|$, while Proposition~\ref{prop:greedy-p} shows it is always possible to achieve zero error for any eigenvector by using its eigenvalue as a recursion parameter. \end{remark}